4 Therapist-Recommended Strategies to Improve Your Mental Health

 Depending on your struggle, she says, “This may include getting a sponsor, attending meetings, going to yoga classes, or attending an IOP program as a way to connect with others and find that [you] are not alone in [your] journey and other people do care and want to help.”

 Begin Checking In with Yourself

 Also a Licensed Clinical Social Worker and Primary Therapist for the trauma program, Lana Seiler says, “One good way to take care of your [mental health] is to really get to know yourself.
 Meditation and mindfulness practices can help us get in touch.
 It’s hard to know if we need rest, a change in job or relationships, a hot bath, or to set a tough boundary if the line of communication with [yourself] is shut off.”

 If slowing down and being still is outside of your comfort zone, no need to start with anything major.
 Lana suggests, “Try short periods like 3-5 minutes of quiet time to ‘go inside’ or ‘notice.’
 Just sit and be for a few minutes.”
 It may feel uncomfortable or unnatural at first but stick with it.
 You will begin to build both comfort and capacity.

 “Gradually, that time can increase and [you can] start looking at the separation [between] your ‘being’ and your mind thinking.
 Some part of us is observing the thinking.
 Getting to know that ‘self’ gives us self-awareness.”
 Ultimately, Lana argues this practice helps us begin listening to ourselves and learning what we need.
 Once we know what we need, it’s much easier to respond.

-For more next steps in your journey with mental health, addiction, trauma, or personal development, check out our Rise Immersive Workshop or give us a call at 833.276.5634.
+For more next steps in your journey with mental health, addiction, trauma, or personal development, give us a call at 833.276.5634.